 Different opportunities for learning that cater for different language functions and the abilities of each student are created as students engage with the learning outcomes.
-In this way, students develop the ability to play an active role in the language community in their local area and further afield.
-The language community has a central role in students' progress.
-The students' language skills and competencies are developed through interaction with the language community.
+In this way, students develop the ability to play an active role in a language community.
 The language community provides students with examples of the living language, students observe and imitate elements of this language, which in turn act as a stimulus for them in their acquisition of the language.
+Accordingly, the students understand the disparity between their own language and the language provided by the language community.
 Students' bilingual/multi-lingual identity is developed when they compare and contrast Irish with other languages.